mbardwell/ZeroHeapVector/README.md

 # ZeroHeapVector

+_This was written for a talk.
+It is not production quality_.

 Simple zero heap vector C++ implementation, focused on embedded systems.
 The advantages over `std::vector` are:

 * Memory is allocated on the stack, which is generally faster than heap allocation.